kattisA/forkfolio/README.md

 # ForkFolio

 This is a high fidelity prototype for a recipe site.
-The recipe site is published on GitHub pages, see [Forkfolio] (https://kattisa.github.io/forkfolio/).
+The recipe site is published on GitHub pages, see [Forkfolio](https://kattisa.github.io/forkfolio/).

 ## Description